gw-odw/odw-2019/CHALLENGE.md

 5. What is the matched filter SNR of the signal?

-### Exercise 3 (4 points)
+### Exercise 3 (4 points) -- Intermediate

-* Use the data file ./challenge3.gwf" with channel "H1:CHALLENGE3"
+* Use the data file "challenge3.gwf" with channel "H1:CHALLENGE3"
 * These are real LIGO data from O2, though we've adjusted the time labels and added some simulated signals.
-* The data contain a loud simulated singal with m1 = m2 = 10 solar masses.
+* The data contain a loud simulated signal with m1 = m2 = 10 solar masses.

-1. What is the merger time of this 10/10 signal?
+1. What is the merger time of this signal?

-2. What is the matched-filter SNR of this 10/10  signal?
+2. What is the matched-filter SNR of this signal?

-### Exercise 4 (8 points)
+### Exercise 4 (8 points) -- Advanced

-* Use the data file ./challenge3.gwf" with channels "H1:CHALLENGE3" and "L1:CHALLENGE3".
+* Use the data file "challenge3.gwf" with channels "H1:CHALLENGE3" and "L1:CHALLENGE3".
 * These are real LIGO data from O2, though we've adjusted the time labels and added some simulated signals.
 * Any simulated signals have been added to both the H1 and L1 data
 * All simulated signals have 0 spin and m1=m2, with m1 somewhere in the range 10-50 solar masses

 1. Identify as many signals as you can.
 Watch out!
 These are real data, and so glitches may be present.
-Any false alarms will count against your score.
+Any false alarms will count -1 point against your score.
 For each signal you find, list:

  * The merger time
  * The SNR